nilostolte/Assembler/8051/README.md

 # Intel 8051 Assembler Directory

 In this directory I keep the basic tools for development in 8051 on a Windows 64 environment.
-I also keep a program I devised 40 years ago but that I never had an opportunity to implement.
+I also keep a program I devised in 1985/86 but that I never had an opportunity to implement.
 Finally, now I was able to run it using the tools shown here.
 This program is given as an example how to use the tools.

 ## Development Tools